 What lung conditions do you live with?

-I have two: COPD, as well as MAC, an airborne disease related to TB though not contagious.
+I was diagnosed with two chronic lung diseases: mycobacterium avium complex (MAC) pulmonary disease, and chronic obstructive pulmonary disease (COPD).
+MAC is an airborne disease related to TB though not contagious.
 It’s caused by bacteria and affects those with weak immune systems.
-People with HIV are vulnerable, to it, but I don’t personally have HIV.
+People with HIV are vulnerable to it, but I don’t personally have HIV.
 We think I got it years ago, when I had pneumonia.
 It’s rare, so my doctor didn’t know what was wrong at first.
 For several months, we tried different antibiotics.
 Finally, when he probed deeper, my doctor figured out I have MAC, as well as COPD, probably from smoking most of my life.

 Why do you value pulmonary rehabilitation so much?